gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now supports [Swift 5](https://swift.org/blog/swift-5-released/) officially [release with the Xcode 10.2](https://developer.apple.com/documentation/xcode_release_notes/xcode_10_2_release_notes).
 Specifying the source compatibility to Swift 5 instruct the compiler to expect Swift 5 compatible source files.
 Have a look at the [Swift samples](https://github.com/gradle/native-samples) to learn more about common use cases.

+## Ivy publication can expose resolved versions

+When using the [`ivy-publish` plugin](userguide/publishing_ivy.html), you can now opt-in to publish the _resolved_ dependency versions instead of the _declared_ ones.
+For details, have a look at the [dedicated section](userguide/publishing_ivy.html#publishing_ivy:resolved_dependencies) in the plugin documentation.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.